SeeedDocument/CAN_BUS_Shield/CAN_BUS_Shield.md

 ###SPI pins

-The SPI pins(SCK, MISO, MOSI) is default to the ICSP pins.
+The SPI pins(**SCK**, **MISO**, **MOSI**) is default to the ICSP pins.
 But for some Boards, maybe the SPI pins is at D11~D13, if so you need to change something in the PCBA.
 Take a look that the back of the PCBA, there're there pads, MOSI, MISO and SCK, they are default to A. You can change them to B if needed.

 !!!note
     For Arduino UNO, Arduino Mega, Arduino Leonardo and any others AVR based Arduino boards, default is working.